A brand's visual identity plays an important role in expressing how you’d like your business...

 It’s important for your brand to project a consistent brand image.
 This helps you to build trust.
 When there are variances between your business cards, letter heads, collateral and website it erodes your brand.

 A catalyst for this inconstancy can be the upgrade of a website.
-Businesses may find that design that appears on a business card or brochure may not translates well to digital.
+Businesses may find that brand design that appears on a business card or brochure may not translates well to digital.

 Rather than have inconstancies across digital and print, upgrading your website can provide the perfect opportunity to update your visual identity.